janmashat/HA-OS-Gree/README.md

 Done because HA team decided not to update the official Gree integration to work from any LAN segment.<br>
 <br>
 Please add your HA version if it work for you at Discussion section if you want to help others.<br><br>
-For me it work on this version because I'm not brave enough to update my running HA and start fixing new problems:<br>
+For me it work on this version from 2025 because I'm not brave enough to update my running HA and start fixing new problems:<br>
 Core  2025.3.1<br>
 Supervisor 2025.03.2<br>
 Operating System 14.2<br>